killercoda/scenario-examples/alternator_getting_started_lab/step1.md

 Start a one-node cluster with Alternator enabled.

-By default, Scylla does not listen to DynamoDB API requests.
+By default, ScyllaDB does not listen to DynamoDB API requests.
 To enable such requests, set the alternator-port configuration option to the port (8000 in this example), which will listen for DynamoDB API requests.

-`docker run  --name some-scylla --hostname some-scylla -p 8000:8000 -d scylladb/scylla:4.4.0 --smp 1 --overprovisioned 1 --alternator-port=8000 --alternator-write-isolation=always`{{execute}}
+`docker run  --name some-scylla --hostname some-scylla -p 8000:8000 -d scylladb/scylla:4.3.0 --smp 1 --overprovisioned 1 --alternator-port=8000 --alternator-write-isolation=always`{{execute}}

 Wait a few seconds and make sure the cluster is up and running:

 `docker exec -it some-scylla nodetool status`{{execute}}

-In this example, you will use the Python language to interact with Scylla with the [Boto 3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) SDK for Python.
+In this example, you will use the Python language to interact with ScyllaDB with the [Boto 3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) SDK for Python.
 It’s also possible to use the CLI or other languages such as Java, C#, Python, Perl, PHP, Ruby, Erlang, Javascript.

 Next, if you don’t already have it set up, install boto3 python library, which also contains drivers for DynamoDB: